oracle-livelabs/oci-migration/ecc-hol/query/improve-performance/improve-performance.md

 ### Introduction

-This lab walks you through the general steps to improve performance in Oracle Enterprise Command Center framework
+This lab walks you through the general steps performed to improve performance in Oracle Enterprise Command Center framework.

 Estimated Time: 10 minutes